Skip to main content

 ParameterDescription

-Agency NameEnter the SCAP agency name.
+Agency NameEnter the CAP/SCAP agency name.

 Role Prefix (Optional)Choose a prefix to standardize role names.
 If no prefix is provided, a default prefix of PROJECT_ is used.
 For example, if the initial role name is DevOpsRole, the full role name would be PROJECT_DevOpsRole.